dhowe/rita/README.md

 Please do not commit any files in `dist` unless there is a specific reason to do so

 ### Reference pages
-To make updates to the reference pages, update the JSON files in `/rita/docgen/data`,<br>
+To make updates to the reference pages, follow the instructions above,<br> but instead make updates to the JSON files in `/rita/docgen/data`.
-then re-generate the site with either `make-site.sh` or `watch-site.sh`

 <br>